 Wisconsin Adoptee Find Guarantee clarified.

-I GUARANTEE THAT I WILL FIND YOUR ADOPTED CHILD’S AMENDED NAME OR YOUR MONEY BACK – for real!
+I GUARANTEE THAT I WILL FIND YOUR ADOPTED CHILD’S AMENDED NAME and CURRENT LIFE STATUS (if possible) OR YOU PAY NO MORE THAN INITIAL DOWN PAYMENT!

 Birth Family Seeking an Adoptee